-The DEPI receiver in the RPD MUST be able to locate the L2TPv3 header in a packet based on traversing of the IPv6 extension header chain, as the RPD may have no prior knowledge of header size in the received packets.
+The RPD's DEPI receiver MUST be able to locate the L2TPv3 header in a packet based on traversing of the IPv6 extension header chain, as the RPD may have no prior knowledge of header size in the received packets.

-In the egress direction, the DEPI transmitter in the RPD MUST be able to insert IPv6 extension headers up to 176 bytes long into transmitted DEPI packets.
+In the egress direction, the RPD's DEPI transmitter MUST be able to insert IPv6 extension headers up to 176 bytes long into transmitted DEPI packets.
 The number of unique IPv6 extension headers per RPD is limited to 4 per each CCAP Core the RPD communicates with.

-The RPD SHOULD be capable to update the inserted extension headers (or the entire packet headers) atomically, that is without disrupting the flow of data packets.
+The RPD SHOULD be capable to update the inserted extension headers (or the entire packet headers) atomically, that is, without disrupting the flow of data packets.
 The RPD MUST minimize the disruption to the flow of transmitted data packets when the IPv6 headers are updated.